suljov/GearUpMyKali-WSL/README.md

 # Kali linux system update and tool install script.

+* This project/script is re-made from my Kali update and tool install script [https://github.com/suljov/Kali-update-and-tool-install]
 * This script i made is for making the installation of a new Kali Linux more automatic and easier.
 * The script will update and upgrade the system, install the basic and essential tools (atleast those that i use etc)
 * This script is easy to use and easy to modify for your own needs etc.